 To witness artists crossing disciplines for inspiration, as Stanley has done in A Road to Nowhere, is fascinating.
 The connectivity between art and people when a painter can find inspiration in a song, an author finds inspiration in a ballet, a musician finds inspiration in a painting, etc. itself is moving.
 A famous example of art influencing other artists is Italian composer Ottorino Respighi using Botticelli’s Primavera, Adoration of the Magi, and Birth of Venus as inspiration for his piece Trittico Botticelliano.
 Art inspiring and encouraging other artists… That’s cool.

-Come check out Tom Stanley’s work on display at the Halsey until July 8th and be inspired!
+Come check out Tom Stanley’s work on display at the Halsey Institute until July 8 and be inspired!